compound-finance/comet/SPEC.md

 ### Factors

 A _factor_ through this document refers to a fixed-digit decimal number.
 Specifically, a decimal number scaled by 1e18.
 These numbers should be treated as real numbers scaled down by 1e18.
-For example, the number 50% would be represented as $0.5e18$ and stored in binary as $0x4563918244f40000$.
+For example, the number 50% would be represented as $0.5e18$ and stored in binary as $0x4563918244f40000.$ In this specification, we may write constant factors as $1.5f$ to imply 1.5e18 as a factor.

 \* Note: not to be confused with $CollateralFactor$ values, which may themselves, be stored as _factors_.

-## Protocol Contract
+## Configuration Constants

-### Configuration Constants
+Configuration constants are immutable constants on contract deployment.
+In the EVM, it thus costs nothing to read a configuration variable, but to change a constant, we require a new deployment of the contract.
+Note: in Solidity, arrays will need to be unwound (e.g. $\Config{ArrayEl0}$, $\Config{ArrayEl1}$, etc).

 | Name       | Type | Description |
 | ---------- | ---- | ----------- |